abrighton/test/redis/README.md

  First start the subscriber:

-   RedisPubSub sub channel host port
+   java -jar TestRedis-assembly-1.0.jar sub channel host port

  Then start the publisher:

-   RedisPubSub pub channel count size host port
+   java -jar TestRedis-assembly-1.0.jar pub channel count size host port

  Host is the host where the redis server is running (normally on port 6379)